DotNet4Neo4j/Neo4jClient/README.md

 * Transactions will no longer use the `TransactionScope` class which means that [MSDTC](https://en.wikipedia.org/wiki/Microsoft_Distributed_Transaction_Coordinator) will no longer work.
   * This has been an issue since the dawn of Core/NetStandard - `TransactionScope` may be in NetStandard now - but the other classes the Transaction code was relying on wasn't.
-* `BoltGraphClient` will no longer support Neo4j 3.4 or lower - this is due to the underlying bolt protocol being changed in the `Neo4j-Driver` dependency.
-(The `GraphClient` will work with older versions.)
+* The `GraphClient` and `BoltGraphClient` will no longer support Neo4j 3.4 or lower.
+  * Largely this is because the `Neo4j.Driver` that does the `Bolt` side of things only targets 3.5+, and keeping all the backwards compatibility means a lot of work, for little gain.

 ### Dependency Changes